AdobeDocs/workfront.en/help/reports-and-dashboards/reports/creating-and-managing-reports/set-up-report-deliveries.md

 ## Use the delivered file

-When you send a report from `Workfront`, the user receives an email with the report in a separate attachment.&nbsp;
+&nbsp;When you send a report from Workfront, the user receives an email with the report in a separate attachment.&nbsp;

 * [Subject line, attachment name, and report title](#file-names-and-titles)
 * [Timestamps](#timestamps)